MailMan PHP Extension Reference Documentation

 GetUidls

-Returns the UIDLs of the emails currently stored on the POP3 server.
+Returns the UIDLs of the messages currently stored in the POP3 mailbox, in mailbox order.

 Returns null on failure